 When I moved to New York City in 2014, the gym took a backseat as I adjusted to the budgeting of a newly graduated dancer trying to "make it big" in the Big Apple.
 For a while I was doing well!
 Enjoying runs outdoors and fervently trying to beat my personal best for pushups and planks in my bedroom.
 Once the colder months hit, my restaurant job took over, and so did the weight gain.
 It was inevitable, and almost necessary as my once willowy frame really did need some extra insulation.

-The coordination of strength, stability, clean fuel, and mindful appreciation for what makes my body sing (or dance, for that matter!) is what led me to where I am today.
-I enjoy helping people understand that you truly don't need to view life's ins and outs as an excuse for sacrificing your health and well being.
+The coordination of strength, stability, clean fuel, and mindful appreciation for what makes my body sing (and dance, for that matter!) is what led me to where I am today.
 You need to be stronger than your show; you need to prioritize yourself so that you are ready for whatever life brings you on a daily basis.